 Having your extended family be a part of helping you raise your kids can be extremely beneficial but at times challenging.
 If we are lucky enough to have our parents nearby, they may even be helping us on a regular basis.
-This comes with both the ultimate feeling of security as we leave our kids in the care of those who are closest to us and also unwanted triggers as we see our folks use the same methods to parenting which we may not always agree.
+This comes with both the ultimate feeling of security as we leave our kids in the care of those who are closest to us and also unwanted triggers as we see our folks use the same parenting methods which we may not always agree.
 Finding the right balance between allowing our parents to care for our children in their own way and giving them an idea of how we would like our kids treated can be quite tricky.
 Our parents did the best job parenting us with what they knew.
 In fact, we all do what we think is right for our kids.
 We know more now about interpersonal relationships, especially with regard to those between child and parent.

 My sweet dad moved to Los Angeles and became our “manny” when Esme was born over 13 years ago.
 He was retired and spent his days helping me from day one.
 To say it was the blind leading the blind is a complete understatement.
 He knew less about infants than I did, and we both found ourselves completely exhausted by the end of the day with a colicky baby.
 So, when it came time to deal with defiant toddlers and tantrums again we were both completely confused.